MuhammadRidha7/Shia-vs-Sunni/README.md

 If a murderer asks about the location of a person, or a thief asks about the location of a thing, not only is it halal to say "I don't know" but it is wajib! \
 `Sharh an Nabawi ala Sahih Muslim, vol 15, page 124 and vol 16, page 158`

+# Shi'a Salah and Wudhu are Sunnah

+The Prophet (s)'s and Ali's wudhu: \
+`Musnad Ahmad, vol 2, page 139 and vol 3, page 291` \
+`Musnad at-Tialasi, hadith 139`

+The Prophet (s) would sometimes pray Dhuhr and Asr together and Maghrib and Isha together. \
+`Sahih Muslim, vol 1, page 489, and hadith 327` \
+`Sunan Abu Dawud, vol 2, page 6` \
+`Musnad Ahmad, vol 3, page 280, hadith 1918 and vol 3, page 283, hadith 1929`

+**Ibn Abbas:** \
+The Prophet (s) did as such while he was not worried of anything nor was there rain. \
+`Sahih Muslim, vol 1, page 490` \
+`Sunan Tirmidhi, vol 1, page 354, hadith 187` \
+`Sunan Abu Dawud, vol 2, page 6, hadith 1211` \
+`Sunan Nisa'i, vol 1, page 315, hadith 601` \
+`Musnad Ahmad, vol 5, page 81, hadith 3235` \

+**Imam Malik:** \
+The Sunnah is to pray without holding your hands. \
+`Tuhfat ul Fuqaha, vol 1, page 126`

+# Sunni beliefs have been corrupted

+**Quran:**

+**Aisha:** \
+The ayah for stoning someone to death and the ayah for breastfeeding to an elder were under my bed, but a goat came and ate it! \
+`Sunan Ibn Majah, vol 6, page 72`

+**Aisha:** \
+There was an ayah in The Quran saying if a kid drinks a woman's milk 5 times, they become mahram, and this ayah was still in The Quran when The Prophet (s) died. \
+`Sahih Muslim, hadith 3487`

+**Umar:** \
+The Quran that was given to The Prophet (s) had 11 million letters. \
+`Durr ul-Manthur, by Suyuti, vol 6, page 422`
+`Jami' us-Saghir, by Suyuti, vol 2, page 264`
+`Itqan us-Suyuti, vol 1, page 121`
+`Majma' uz-Zawa'id, by Haythami, vol 7, page 163` `Mu'jam al-Ausat, by Tabarani, vol 6, page 361`

+**Ibn Mas'ud:** \
+Surah an-Nas and al-Falaq are not part of The Quran. \
+`Musnad Ahmad, vol 35, page 117, hadith 21188`

+**Ibn Mas'ud:** \
+During the life of The Prophet (s) we would recite `Surah al-Ma'idah, ayah 67` as such: O Messenger!
+Deliver that which has been sent down to you from your Lord, that Ali is the Maula of Mu'minin, and if you do not, you will not have communicated His message, and Allah shall protect you from the people.
+Indeed Allah does not guide the faithless lot. \
+`Durr ul-Manthur, vol 3, page 117`

+Our narrations regarding the corruption of The Quran are uncountable. \
+`Ruh ul-Ma'ani, vol 1, page 24`

+**Sunnah:**

+By Allah!
+Nothing remains from the Sunnah of Muhammad (s) other than them praying together! \
+`Sahih Bukhari, hadith 622`

+I do not see anything remaining of the Sunnah of The Prophet (s). \
+`Sahih Bukhari, hadith 506`

+All of the Sunnah of The Prophet (s) has been destroyed, except salah, but now, that too, has been destroyed. \
+`Sahih Bukhari, hadith 507`